History of rail transport in Haiti

 There are currently no functioning railways in Haiti, and there have never been any rail connections with the neighbouring Dominican Republic.
 However, between 1876 and the 1970s, various tramways and railways ran in the country.
 A tram network operated in the capital, Port-au-Prince, between 1897 and 1932.
 Three railway lines, along with some industrial lines, constituted the Haitian national rail network.
 The first horse drawn street tramway opened in 1876, with rural railways constructed later.

 Horse tramways

 In 1876, a franchise for the construction of a street railway in Port-au-Prince was awarded to a group of New York City financiers.
 They founded the Compagnie des Chemins de Fer de Port-au-Prince (CCFPP).
 Six open cars were ordered from J. G. Brill and Company of Philadelphia in 1877 and a tramway service connecting Croix des Bossales with Champ de Mars began in 1878.
 The venture was initially successful, but was hurt by competition from buses from 1880.
+In 1884, the company owned 50 to 60 horses, 10 passenger cars and 16 freight cars.
 The CCFPP fell into bankruptcy in 1885 and the last tram ran in 1888.